 In this blog post, we’re going to explain just how much healthier you'll be when you quit smoking, before explaining how we can help you get over any of the cravings that might make you crabby, irritable and tired.

 Two Weeks in to Quitting.
-What’s Happened?
+What’s Going to Happen?

-By the end of the first week, the number of cravings you experience should have dropped off to three or four per day.
+By the end of the first week, the number of cravings you experience should drop off to three or four per day.
 This is the peak time for people to pick up a packet of cigarettes, because these cravings can feel stronger and longer due to your body’s stress responses.

 Vaping Helps You Quit

 We’re not making that up.
 The University of East Anglia say it’s true – and that it’s true even if you don’t want to quit.
 In fact, an ecigarette is an even better aid to quitting smoking than any of the gums or patches.

 But even though vaping makes quitting easier, people still worry that it’s trading one harmful habit (smoking) for something equally as bad.